 1. Aquarium for Shrimp

-Let’s start from the size.
+Let’s start with the size.
 One of the advantages of shrimp keeping hobby is that you do not need a big tank.
-If you are a beginner, in this case, 10-gallon tank is the optimal size for any dwarf shrimp.
+If you are a beginner, in this case, a 10-gallon tank is the optimal size for any dwarf shrimp.

 Tip #1: Clean the tank.

 Before you start to do anything, I would strongly advise that you clean the tank properly beforehand.
 For example, you can use hydrogen peroxide (cheap and handy household supply that is used for cleaning, healing, hygiene, etc).
 Then, wash it off properly (twice).